 Then we can construct an equivalent formula $\convertnf{\theta} \in \gnfp[\sigma,\sigmag]$ that is in $\nf$ and satisfies $\size{\convertnf{\theta}} \leq 2^{f(\size{\theta})}$ and $\width{\convertnf{\theta}} = \width{\theta}$, where $f$ is a polynomial function independent of $\theta$. \end{prop}

-\begin{proof} We assume that each subformula in $\theta$ that starts with an existential quantifier and is not directly below another existential quantifier is strictly $\sigmag$-answer-guarded formula, and every negation is strictly $\sigmag$-guarded.
-We proceed by induction on the structure of the formula~$\theta$, ensuring that the output $\convertnf{\theta}$ is a UCQ-shaped formula in \nf, with the same free variables as $\theta$, and where every CQ-shaped formula with projection is strictly $\sigmag$-answer-guarded.
+\begin{proof} We assume that each subformula in $\theta$ that starts with an existential quantifier and is not directly below another existential quantifier is a strictly $\sigmag$-answer-guarded formula, and every negation is strictly $\sigmag$-guarded.
+We proceed by induction on the structure of the formula~$\theta$, ensuring that the output $\convertnf{\theta}$ is a UCQ-shaped formula in \nf, with the same free variables as $\theta$, and where every CQ-shaped formula with projection (i.e.~every CQ-shaped formula that uses existential quantification) is strictly $\sigmag$-answer-guarded.

 \begin{itemize} \item If $\theta$ is atomic or is an equality, then $\convertnf{\theta} := \theta$. \item Suppose $\theta = \alpha \wedge \neg \psi$ where $\alpha$ is a strict $\sigmag$-guard for $\free{\psi}$.
 Then $\convertnf{\theta} := \alpha \wedge \neg \convertnf{\psi}$ which is strictly $\sigmag$-answer guarded since $\free{\psi} = \free{\convertnf{\psi}}$.